c6d59zm4k6-stack/Google-Sheet-Pivot/SETUP.md

 - **Free Render tier sleeps** after ~15 minutes of no traffic.
 The first request after sleeping takes ~30 seconds to wake up — this is normal, not a bug.
 - **Only Google Sheets get the "write to a new tab" feature.** CSV and Excel files uploaded to Drive will still generate a pivot in the browser, just without the Sheets write-back (there's no sheet to write a tab into).
 - **"In testing" OAuth mode** limits login to the test users you explicitly added.
 Fine for personal/small-team use.
 If you want anyone to log in without that restriction, Google requires an app verification review — not worth it unless you're making this public.
-- If something breaks, the most common causes are: redirect URI mismatch (must match *exactly*, including https vs http), or a missing/misspelled environment variable in Render.
+- If something breaks, the most common causes are: redirect URI mismatch (must match *exactly*, including https vs http), a missing/misspelled environment variable in Render, or (for the file-browser popup specifically) an API key that's restricted to a website URL that doesn't match where the app is actually running — double check step 2.5 if "Choose file from Drive" fails to open.